wpilibsuite/frc-docs/source/docs/software/vision-processing/axis-camera/camera-settings.rst

 ----------

 .. image:: images/camera-settings/frame-rate.png
+   :alt: The Video Stream section allows the user to set a maximum frame rate.

 The Axis Cameras have a max framerate of 30 frames per second.
 If desired, a limit can be set lower to reduce bandwidth consumption.